Sabres out and first blood has been drawn.

 We have another war on our hands, and to be honest I’m not surprised.
 I mean let’s be honest,

 ….who needs a war for the American economy…you know their economy can’t survive without a good fight going on… So what’s happened here?
 While some people have said,

 didn’t Trump want to get along with Putin? he said so during his presidential campaign…. he even congratulated Putin on his last electoral victory.

 Yes, those are all true.
 I think the reason might be as follows:

-  While Trump had previously been going off on twitter at the North Korean Dictator, their spiralling descent to chaos took a sudden U-turn when Trump accepted and invitation to meet with Kim Jung-un.
+While Trump had previously been going off on Twitter at the North Korean Dictator, their spiralling descent to chaos took a sudden U-turn when Trump accepted an invitation to meet with Kim Jung-un.
 The world was momentarily stunned.

 Could it happen?!

 Could they actually manage to blow off enough steam at each other, that they would be able to both sit at the table and cut the bullshit to sort it out?
 It might look that way.
-The reason being that Trump needs a war for his economy and with a chance of diplomatic victory for the history books….
+The reason being that Trump needs a war for his economy and with a chance for diplomatic victory for the history books…

 …becoming the first US president to meet a leader of North Korea…

 Trump needs to point his barrel elsewhere.
 Theresa May was conveniently having a big disagreement with Russia, so it was only too easy to shift the aim to Putin.
 Trump’s choice was simple, the ally they have a good history with or the country who they have been on difficult terms with and have a history of being enemies.
 Is his choice surprising? …No…